Project

 Solar in South Carolina is growing: According to the US Energy Information Administration, the amount of large-scale solar increased 20-fold in 2017.

-The Energy Freedom Act of 2019 removes some obstacles to solar growth in South Carolina.
+The Energy Freedom Act of 2019 removed some key obstacles to solar growth in South Carolina.
 Net metering for rooftop solar is no longer capped at 2% of power generated.
 Large-scale solar farms face fewer headwinds in the market.
 But many of the key implementation decisions now lie at the Public Service Commission where we will continue to advocate for clean energy.

 The Conservation League has led on solar in South Carolina, notably with the passage of Act 236, the Distributed Energy Resources Act, in 2014 that set the stage for the growth of solar energy in South Carolina, and we were proud to be part of the team that advanced the Energy Freedom Act.